 Timing and Power Stability, Spectral Content

 A very important specification of any photoinjector drive laser is timing jitter which directly affects electron accelerator operation.
-Timing jitter represents phase noise integrated over certain frequency range and usually it is measured using a fast photo detector and a spectral analyzer or a more sophiscated signal source analyzer as we do our measurement (HP4424B).
-For a gain-switched system operating at 499 MHz, the rms timing jitter is about 1 ps within a fequency range of 1 Hz ~10 MHz and only 0.4 ps within the range 10 Hz ~10 MHz (Figure 3 top).
-And as illustrated in Figure 3 bottom, the timing jitter of a gain-switched laser system gets smaller as the repetition rate increases.
-These metrics are comparable to most state-of-the-art mode-lcoked lasers that employ sophisticated feedback loops and satisfy the requirement of many state-of-the-art research acclerator faciltites.
+Timing jitter represents integrated phase noise over a specified frequency range and it is typically measured using a fast photo detector and a spectrum analyzer, or a more sophiscated signal source analyzer (HP4424B).
+For a gain-switched system operating at 499 MHz (which is a drive laser repetition rate at CEBAF [x]), the rms timing jitter is about 1 ps within a fequency range of 1 Hz ~10 MHz and only 0.4 ps within the range 10 Hz ~10 MHz (Figure 3 top).
+And as illustrated in Figure 3 (bottom), the timing jitter of a gain-switched laser system gets smaller as the repetition rate increases.
+These metrics satisfy the requirements of many state-of-the-art research acclerator faciltites, and are comparable to most state-of-the-art mode-locked lasers that employ sophisticated feedback loops.

-Not represented in the plots of Figure 3 is the long term stability of the laser system: timing jitter values do not change with time.
+Importantly, the timing jitter does not change with time: no matter the time of day, or the day of the week, the timing jitter values remain constant.
 This is extremely important for stable and reliable accelerator operation.
-Observations made using both types of accelerator drive lasers, the phase drift of a gain-switched based laser is less than a degree of the accelerator RF clock cycle measured over 10 hours, whereas with modelocked lasers employing phase locking electronics and pizo-actuators, the phase drift can be a few degrees.
-Stated from a practical perspective - no intervention was required when using a gain-switched based laser system during routine acclerator operation over many days, weeks or even months.
+Observations made using both types of accelerator drive lasers, gain-switched and modelocked, indicate the phase drift of a gain-switched based laser is less than a degree of the accelerator RF clock cycle measured over 10 hours, whereas with modelocked lasers employing phase locking electronics and pizo-actuators, the phase drift can be a few degrees.
+Stated from a practical perspective - no intervention is required when using a gain-switched based laser system during routine acclerator operation over many days, weeks or even months.